 To protect the engine, any increase or decrease in power is limited by a rate of change, considering the warm-up respectively cool-down times.
 Thus, depending on the magnitude of any change in power, it takes time to reach the required engine output (see figures and tables in this section).

 For FPP installations:

+For CPP installations:

-Recommended values for the manoeuvring positions in percentage of CMCR power 22 - 34 FULL AHEAD HALF 9 - 17 SLOW 4 - 9
+Recommended values for

+the manoeuvring positions

+in percentage of CMCR power

+- 34 FULL